Biribol: Game play

 Matches are decided in best-of-three or best-of-five sets of 21 points, when the matches go up to the last set this set is disputed up to the 20th point instead, and a team needs at least two points of advantage in any circumstance to win a set.
 So if a 21-points set is drawn at 20x20, the match is extended to 22 points, and so on.

 The ball can be touched with any part of the player's body, with open or closed hands.
 The pool's inside borders are neutral, meaning the ball is normally in play after touching them, points are scored when the ball hits the water in the opponents' side or the opponent team commits a fault.
 As in volleyball, each team can contact the ball no more than three times before the ball crosses the net, while consecutive contacts must be made by different players - except for contacts while blocking, which are not counted.
 Players also cannot touch the net or they commit a fault and a point is awarded to the opponent team.
 Unique to the sport is that there is no penetration under and over the net - it is even allowed to block a set being executed in the opponents' side -, the possibility of blocking serves and how there is no lifting (carrying) faults during spikes.

-With its fast moving, highly accurate ball and 'closed quarters' action, Biribol is also an extremely competitive sport and enjoys a popularity similar to or greater than water volleyball in southern Brazil.
+With its fast moving accurate ball and 'closed quarters' action, Biribol is a competitive sport and enjoys a greater than water volleyball in southern Brazil.
 There is currently a Brazilian National League with teams from São Paulo, Minas Gerais, Mato Grosso do Sul, Goias and Paraná.
 There are many stages held in different cities of the country, and the Brazilian champion is known in the end of the year, after computing all points of the season.
-The sport has been reckoned officially in the state of São Paulo, and grows rapidly in the country.
+The sport has been reckoned officially in São Paulo.